 - 1) The application process: In this phase the applicant visits the college and speaks with an admissions representative, who explains the college's programs.
-If the applicant is interested then he or she declares their intention to enroll into a specific program of study, makes application by completing an enrollment agreement, receives a catalog and disclosure documents, pays the application fee and makes an appointment with the financial aid department or the Designated School Official (DSO) if an international student. - 2) Creating the program payment plan: In this phase of the process the applicant meets with a financial aid administrator or the designated school official (DSO) for a face-to-face interview to determine how the tuition, books, supplies and fee charges will be covered.
+An applicant who declares an intention to enroll into a specific program of study, makes application by completing an enrollment agreement, receives a catalog and disclosure documents which include permission for the school to request an official transcript, pays the application fee and makes an appointment with the financial aid department or the Designated School Official (DSO) if an international student. - 2) Creating the program payment plan: In this phase of the process the applicant meets with a financial aid administrator or the designated school official (DSO) for a face-to-face interview to determine how the tuition, books, supplies and fee charges will be covered.
 Students are introduced to financial aid / payment options approved for the school and encouraged, when possible, to participate in a self-payment portion for their education.
 Responsible borrowing is stressed.
 Federal financial aid is available for students who qualify.
 Students seeking federal financial aid must comply with all rules and requirements as stipulated by the U.S. Department of Education.
-A payment plan is established for the enrolling student.
+A payment plan is established for the enrolling student. - 3) Evaluation and determination of admissions status: The evaluation and determination of a prospective student's admission status is a function conducted by the education department.

-3) Evaluation and determination of admissions status: The evaluation and determination of a prospective students' admission status is a function conducted by the education department.
 The Dean of Academic Affairs is responsible for the admitting of students to Taylor Business Institute.
-It is the function of this Dean and the education department to document that the applicant is a high school graduate or equivalent who can demonstrate a reasonable chance for success in the applicant's chosen program.
-This evaluation is made through document review, test results, possible writing samples, interviews, and the student's willingness to take developmental coursework, if required and be scheduled for tutoring programs.
+It is the function of this Dean and the education department to document that the applicant is a high school graduate or equivalent who demonstrates a reasonable expectation for success in the applicant's chosen program.
+This evaluation is made through document review, test results, possible writing samples, interviews, and the student's willingness to take developmental coursework, and be scheduled for tutoring if needed.